rabin2360/Presentation2/README.md

 ## IntelliJ IDEA - Code Refactoring (I)
 * Refactoring allows the developers to change the written code without changing the behavior of the code.
 Usually the process of refactoring the code leads to a readable code which in turn makes maintaining and extending the existing code a simpler task.
 *IntelliJ IDEA provides a wide variety of code refactorings.
 To name a few, below is the list:
-    1. Change Class Signature
+    1. Change Method Signature
-    2. Change Method Signature
+    2. Change Class Signature
     3. Pull Members up
     4. Push Members down
     5. Replace Inheritence with Delegation
     6. Replace Method Code Duplicates

 ## IntelliJ IDEA - Code Refactoring (II)
-* Change Method Signature: In IntelliJ, Change Method Signature refactoring can be used to achieve a wide array of results.
-Below are a few of ways to Change Method Signature in IntelliJ:
+* Change Method Signature: In IntelliJ, changing the method signature can be performed in various ways.
+Below are a few ways to change the method signature in IntelliJ:
     1. Change the method name and return type
     2. Change parameter names and re-order parameters
     3. Add new parameters